Raji93/raji-ai-lab/ai-powered-women-mit/lab-workbook/02-act2-knowledge-layer.md

 ---

+## Step 1 — Create an Azure AI Search service

+Foundry IQ knowledge bases need a search service to live on, and Act 1's flat index already used one — but if you're starting fresh for Act 2, or want a dedicated service for this exercise, create one now:

+1. From your Foundry project, jump to [portal.azure.com](https://portal.azure.com) and search for **"AI Search"** and select **Create a search service**.
+2. Fill in the **Basics** tab:
+   - **Subscription** — your Azure subscription.
+   - **Resource group** — reuse the same resource group as your Foundry project (keeps everything together for cleanup later).
+   - **Service name** — a globally unique, lowercase name (e.g. `test-iq12`).
+Azure
+     checks availability live as you type.
+   - **Location** — ideally the same region as your Foundry project.
+   - **Pricing tier** — select **Free** (50 MB storage, 1 replica, 1 partition, 1 search
+     unit).
+That's more than enough for this lab's three-document corpus.
+3. Click **Review + create**, then **Create**.
+Deployment takes about a minute.

+> ⚠️ **Free tier is capped at one per subscription per region.** If you already have a
+> free-tier search service from Act 1, reuse it — you can create the knowledge base on
+> the same service instead of provisioning a second one.

-## Step 1 — Create a knowledge base with two sources
+## Step 2 — Create a knowledge base with two sources

-A knowledge base is to be crrated using a fodunry IQ resource.update the steps of creating a Fodunry IQ resource in Azure portal here.

-In the Foundry portal, create a **knowledge base** and add **two knowledge sources**:
+Back in the Foundry portal, create a **knowledge base** on the search service you just created, and add **two knowledge sources**:

 1. **HR source** — upload the two files from [`../sample-docs/hr-docs/`](../sample-docs/hr-docs/).